cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 - [3.
 Data instantiation workflow](#3-data-instantiation-workflow): How to deploy all required agents (sequence, interdependencies, etc.)
 - [5.
 Triggering new derivation cascades](#5-triggering-new-derivation-cascades): How to manually trigger new derivation cascades (mainly for showcase purposes)
 - [6.
 Redeployment](#6-redeployment): How to restart stack and agents (after initial data instantiation workflow)
+- [7.
+Incorporate CReDo network visualisation](#7-connecting-with-credo-visualisation): How to incorporate synthetic network data from CReDo into the visualisation
 - [Potential refinements/next steps](#potential-refinementsnext-steps): Potential refinements for future work